-Caribbean flamingos are very social birds, often flocking in the thousands, which is called a pat.
-They can walk easily through the shallow waters and run well when threatened.
-As characteristic of all wading birds, P. ruber ruber often rest standing on one leg.
+Caribbean flamingos are very social birds, often flocking in groups of thousands.
+They can walk easily through shallow water and run well when threatened.
+A characteristic of all wading birds, P. ruber ruber often rest standing on one leg.
 They feed with their head upside down, with the tongue pumping water through the bill to sift out food.
-They feed on insects, aquatic invertebrates and small fishes.
+They feed on insects, aquatic invertebrates, and small fishes.
 Caribbean flamingos eat larval and pupal forms of flies and brine shrimp as their main food.
-Caribbean flamingos spend 15-30 percent of the day preening, in order to distribute oil throughout their feathers.
+Caribbean flamingos spend 15-30 percent of the day preening to distribute oil throughout their feathers.

 The male Caribbean flamingos have a goose-like call.
 Some flamingos mate for life and some have multiple partners.
 They produce one white egg that is laid on a mud mound nest in shallow water.
-In addition to mud, the nest is made from straw, feathers and tiny stones.
+In addition to mud, the nest is made from straw, feathers, and small stones.
 The nest is quite large, sometimes one foot (0.3 m) high.

 Both parents incubate the egg which takes 27-31 days to hatch.
 The young are born with gray feathers and red beaks.
 Both male and female flamingos produce a "milk" due to the action of a hormone called prolactin.
 It is produced in glands lining the upper digestive tract, not just the crop.
 Both parents nurse their chick, and young flamingos feed on this milk for about two months until their bills are developed enough to filter feed.
 After four to seven days, the chicks can stand and walk, but are able to swim immediately after hatching.
-The distinctive black-hooked bill develops in approximately three months, at which time the chick can feed itself.
+The distinctive, black-hooked bill develops in approximately three months, at which time the chick can feed itself.